alfa8/navix.bundle/README.md

 **Current status**: *development*

 ## How to install
+Two choices:
+* run `git clone https://github.com/kriska/navix.bundle.git` in your plugins folder.
-Just copy the navi-x.bundle into your plugin folder.
+* or copy the navi-x.bundle into your plugin folder.

 *You might have to disable capability checking.*

 #### Acknowledgements